 The Revolving Credit Facility 2028 may be utilized by the drawing of cash advances, the issuance of letters of credit and/or the establishment of ancillary facilities with lenders on a bilateral basis.
 Each cash advance under the Revolving Credit Facility 2028 is to be repaid in full on the maturity date being November 2028.
 Amounts repaid may be re-borrowed.
 A commitment fee of 35% of the margin then applicable on the available undrawn commitment is payable quarterly in arrears during the availability period, or on the last day of the availability period, which is one month prior to the maturity date.
 A utilization fee is also payable in the range of 0.00% to 0.30% per annum based on the proportion of revolving credit facility loans to the total Revolving Credit Facility 2028 commitments.
 The utilization fee accrues from day to day and is payable in arrears on the last day of each successive period of three months that ends during the availability period.
-For the year ended December 31, 2024, the Group did not have an outstanding under the Revolving Credit Facility.
-For the year ended December 31, 2023 the Group had an outstanding principal amount of \$736 million (£578 million).
-The Group had an undrawn capacity of \$1.32 billion (£1.05 billion) on the Revolving Credit Facility with \$13 million (£10 million) of capacity reserved for the issuance of guarantees as of December 31, 2024.
-During the year ended December 31, 2024, the Group had drawn \$126 million (December 31, 2023: \$1,503 million) and repaid \$852 million (December 31, 2023: \$861 million) under the GBP revolving credit facility.
+For the year ended December 31, 2024, the Group had an outstanding principal amount of \$736 million (£578 million).
+The Group had an undrawn capacity of \$1.32 billion (£1.05 billion) on the Revolving Credit Facility with \$13 million (£10 million) of capacity reserved for the issuance of guarantees as of December 31, 2023: \$1,503 million) and repaid \$852 million (December 31, 2023: \$861 million) under the GBP revolving credit facility.